Table of Contents

 The Adorable Meerkat

-A mob of meerkats are a gang of several family units, though there is always one pair that is dominant.
-This structure keeps them together as a community, while answering their individual needs to be groomed and played with.
+A mob of meerkats is a gang of several family units, though there is always one pair that is dominant.
+This structure keeps them together as a community while answering their individual needs to be groomed and played with.
 It is their love of community that keeps them strong, even in the face of danger.

 These little creatures can keep you laughing as they run, climb, and play.
 If you are feeling down, just head to the Meerkat Habitat, and they will give your mood a big boost.
 It is hours of fun and games, in the life of the Meerkat.
 If you need an injection of laughter, then you have come to the right place.

 The Unique Kentia Palm Seeds Of Southern California

 As you wander through the grounds, be sure to take in all the unique palms and flowers that grow in Southern California.
 The San Diego Zoo Grounds has many different palms, each with its own uniqueness.
 This one is known for its patterned bark and its strange-looking seeds that grow on the outside of the tree.